kattabharath07/newGit-Demo/README.md

 # newGit-Demo
-this is my first repository
+this is my first repository.
+Author :bharath